honzascholtz/Qubespec/docs/index.rst

 The best place to get started is by looking at the `iPython notebook examples <https://github.com/honzascholtz/Qubespec/tree/main/IFS_tutorial>`_.
 The full tutorial is in:

- - :ref:`Loading a cube  <making-model-galaxies>`: For Loading the IFS cube into QubeSpec and preparing it to fit
+ - :ref:`Loading a cube  <QubeSpec_tutorial>`: For Loading the IFS cube into QubeSpec and preparing it to fit
- - :ref:`1D fitting <inputting-observational-data>`: Explanation of how fitting works.
+ - :ref:`1D fitting <Fitting>`: Explanation of how fitting works.
- - :ref:`Spaxel-by-Spaxel fitting <fitting-observational-data>`: Fitting every spaxel in the cube.
+ - :ref:`Spaxel-by-Spaxel fitting <Spaxel_fitting>`: Fitting every spaxel in the cube.

 Acknowledgements